curso-r/scryr/README.md

 card data and images are provided free of charge for the primary purpose of creating additional *Magic* software, performing research, or creating community content about *Magic* and related products.
-When using scry, you must, therefore, adhere to both Scryfall’s and Wizards of the Coast’s guidelines:
+When using scryr, you must, therefore, adhere to both Scryfall’s and Wizards of the Coast’s guidelines:

 -   You may not require anyone to make payments, take surveys, agree to